-CL1B has no spinning media storage devices, such as hard disk drives or optical drives.
+CL2 has no spinning media storage devices, such as hard disk drives or optical drives.
 It relies on NAND Flash memory for non-volatile storage.
-4 GBytes of MLC NAND Flash are provided using a single internal micro MMC/SD card.
+4 GBytes of MLC NAND Flash are provided using a single internal eMMC device.
 Alternative SKUs which provide other size internal Flash storage may be provided.
 The interface between the processor and the NAND is critical to system performance.
 It is high-speed (guaranteed to be at least 2MBytes/s with regular performance above 10 MBytes/s) and provides error-correction and wear-leveling functions in hardware.

 The endurance of the NAND device is five thousand erase cycles, with a data retention lifetime of at least ten years.
 Wear-leveling of the device to avoid premature failure is provided in hardware.
-The internal micro MMC/SD card may be replaced by dismantling the laptop.

-The CL1B also provides a single MMC/SD card slot for extending the laptop's storage.
+The CL2 also provides a single external MMC/SD card slot for extending the laptop's storage.